Breaking It Down: Chopin's Funeral March

 Chopin is best known as a celebrated master of piano miniatures.
-Among his most recognised and often played works we find mostly etudes, preludes, waltzes and nocturnes rather than large-scale opuses.
-An equally famous friend of his, Franz Liszt contributed to Chopin’s reputation as a master only of easier forms.
+Amongst his most recognised and most often played works, we mostly find etudes, preludes, waltzes and nocturnes rather than large-scale opuses.
+An equally famous friend of his, Franz Liszt, contributed to Chopin’s reputation as a master of only easier forms:

 [I had] an impression that every time [Chopin] tried to fit into classical forms, every time he tried to obey others’ orders, he violated his genius.

 Beautifully said, but not necessarily accurate.
 Apart from miniatures, Chopin did write pieces which, with the test of time, became absolute classics of 19th-century music.
 Sonata No. 2 op.
-35 is an outstanding example of it.
-It hardly resembles a sonata in its most conventional way but clearly is a piece of brilliant and revolutionary music.
+35 is an outstanding example.
+It hardly resembles a sonata in its most conventional way but is a piece of brilliant and revolutionary music.
 According to Claude Debussy, who had also doubted Chopin’s ability to compose sonatas:

-[Despite Chopin characters’ incompatibility with large-scale works] he came up with a very special, personal way of approaching this form, not to mention all this marvellous music he created on this occasion.
+[Despite Chopin’s incompatibility with large-scale works] he came up with a very special, personal way of approaching this form, not to mention all this marvellous music he created on this occasion.

 Sonata No. 2 was not written all at once.
 The famous Funeral March was created much earlier than the rest of Chopin's sonatas.
 The original manuscript carries the date of 28th November 1838.
 It is the eve of the anniversary of one of the most tragic events in Polish 19th-century history – the November Uprising.

-Polish emigrants circles in Paris used to commemorate the uprising on the eve of its anniversary and in spite of the fact that there is no evidence that Chopin composed the Funeral March especially for this occasion, the date on the manuscript is unlikely to be a coincidence.
+Polish emigrant circles in Paris used to commemorate the uprising on the eve of its anniversary, and in spite of the fact that there is no evidence that Chopin composed the Funeral March especially for this occasion, the date on the manuscript is unlikely to be a coincidence.

 Chopin is still up and down, never exactly good or bad. […] He is gay as soon as he feels a little strength, and when he’s melancholy he goes back to his piano and composes beautiful pages.